Xilinx/foc-motor-ctrl/docs/src/app_deployment.md

   closed, opened or refreshed.

-* The system is set to OFF mode/state on starting the dashboard, observe LED DS10 is low
+* The system is set to OFF mode/state on starting the dashboard, observe the blue LED DS10 is off
+* If the unit is plugged into a network with DHCP an IP will be assigned automatically.
+If not on a network then
-* For help on setting up static IP, see [Setting up a private network]( https://github.com/Xilinx/vck190-base-trd/blob/2022.1/docs/source/run/run-dashboard.rst#setting-up-a-private-network)
+  configure a static IP.
+For help on setting up static IP, see [Setting up a private network]( https://github.com/Xilinx/vck190-base-trd/blob/2022.1/docs/source/run/run-dashboard.rst#setting-up-a-private-network)

+Note: The open-loop mode of motor operation is a test mode inteneded for user's with motor control knowledge and experience.
+Incorrect configurations of values of Vd, Vq can cause the motor to spin at speeds higher than its rating and potentially cause excessive motor heating.
+Use caution when using the open-loop mode.
-Note: User knowledge and experience is necessary to modulate voltages onto the motor windings Vd, Vq.
-Higher values can cause the BLWR111D-24V-10000 motor to spin at rated RPM (10000).
-Invalid voltages in the motor windings can cause system faults.
-Kindly exercise necessary caution when spinning the motor at higher speeds due to rotating or moving parts.
+Note: Please use caution spinning the motor at higher speeds due to rotating or moving parts.

 ## Dashboard

 ### Dashboard Features

-* The Mode dropdown is used to select the system mode.
+* The Mode dropdown is used to select the control system mode of operation.
 * The Sample Size text box is used indicate how many samples are collected and plotted on the graphs for each type of data.
 The samples are collected at 100 microsecond intervals.
 The maximum number of samples is limited to 3000